 Culture is what I splurge on when I travel.
 I have been known to splurge on Venetian Commedia dell’Arte masks, and alway make sure I have time and money to see at least one theatre show in a new city.
 I have obsessively seen “Wicked” in three different cities so I could compare the casts.

 A memorable trip to Borneo’s jungle

 My most memorable trip was a school excursion to the Borneo jungle with the Nepalese Ghurkas.
-I don’t even remember much of it now except shooting Coke cans with M16 rifles.
-(NB they were loaded with blanks and under strict supervision by the Ghurkas.)
-It was nothing like I had ever experienced.
 It reminded me of my Great Uncle who had travelled along the Kokoda Trail when he was in the army, under the same dense and sweltering jungle.

 Kara’s favourite places and spaces in Melbourne, Australia

 Visit any of the local markets for fresh fruit and veggies.
 My favourite restaurants are Maha and Chin Chin in the city centre.
 You must experience the great coffee and tea houses Melbourne has to offer.
 Here’s a plug for my mum’s place Cuppa Cha where you can enjoy a refreshing and relaxing cup of tea!

 Out of the city, the Mornington Peninsula wineries are also definitely worth a visit!

 Stroll through Melbourne’s Laneways.
 There is so much more to the city than the main streets.
 For a day excursion, I’d recommend visiting the Penguins at Phillip Island and riding Puffing Billy in the Dandenong Ranges.